dickwolff/F1-Live-Timing/README.md

 | `positioning` | _Unknown_ |

 ## Correlating data to drivers
-Intially the driver data is sent using datasource type `init`.
+Initially the driver data is sent using datasource type `init`.
 Following this initial push, driver data is correlated by order.
 So when `init` pushes drivers in the order `VAN, RIC, VET`, any other datasource containing data that is driver related will push them in the same order.
 So when datasource `o` pushes sector times, the first index belongs to driver `VAN`, the second to driver `RIC`, etc.

 ## Datasource type `o`